web3-proto-kit/quickstart/README.md

 # Summary
 Quickstart run guide (Tested on UNIX/MAC only)

 This is a toy application that should serve as an example of a containerized microservice architecture with a react web client for consumption and presentation of live data.

-Below is a quick summary of the project.
+Microservices communicate via RabbitMQ.
+Client consumes messages via socket.io.

 # Quickstart Run Guide
 Quickstart run guide (Tested on UNIX/MAC only)